sealingtech/kubernetes_training/docs/Docker.md

 docker run -itd --name mariadb --net stech stech/mariadb
 ```

-5. Lets get a shell to see how the container was configured
+5. Let's get a shell to see how the container was configured.

 Run the command: